List of Ai Yori Aoshi characters: Aoi Sakuraba

 The female protagonist of the series.
 Aoi is a generally demure girl often seen wearing an indigo kimono, and she addresses Kaoru as "Kaoru-sama".
 Due to her sharp culinary and housekeeping skills, she is seen as an ideal Japanese woman.
 As a Sakuraba, Aoi was forced into an arranged marriage with Kaoru and because he left the Habanashi, she (having fallen deeply in love with him), chased after him.
 Unlike other female leads in harem anime, she works to control her jealousy and is generally successful.
 She is very devoted to Kaoru, however, and will do all in her power to prevent being separated from him.
-In the beginning, Aoi was willing to warm him when he had a fever, becoming nude in the process (she made sure he wasn't looking).
-When Aoi, Kaoru, and Miyabi moved to the Sakuraba's summer estate the public appearance Miyabi wanted was that Aoi would be the landlady, herself the manager, and Kaoru a tenant.
+In the beginning, Aoi was willing to warm him when he had a fever, stripping in the process (she made sure he was not looking).
+When Aoi, Kaoru, and Miyabi moved to the Sakurabas' summer estate the public appearance Miyabi wanted was that Aoi would be the landlady, herself the manager, and Kaoru a tenant.
 When Tina Foster moved in, Aoi and Miyabi became a real landlord and manager.
 Aoi has a "bad" habit of clutching things in her sleep.
-When Kaoru puts an end to the arranged engagement between Aoi and Kaoru’s half brother, Aoi decides to abandon her family to be with Kaoru.
+When Kaoru puts an end to the arranged engagement between Aoi and Kaoru's half brother, Aoi decides to abandon her family to be with Kaoru.